confluentinc/schema-registry/docs/serializer-formatter.rst

   schema registry.

   Any implementation of ``io.confluent.kafka.serializers.subject.strategy.SubjectNameStrategy`` can be specified.
 By default, <topic>-key is used as subject.
-  Specifying an implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` is deprecated as of ``4.1.3`` and if used will have some performance degradation.
+  Specifying an implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` is deprecated as of ``4.1.3`` and if used may have some performance degradation.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy